If this is okay with you, please close this message.

 Call our Supporter Relations team on 0300 999 3887 to make a credit or debit card payment.

-Donate on our website, and remember to include ‘Crafternoon’ in the Event Name field, so we can say thank you.
+Donate on our website and remember to include ‘Crafternoon’ in the Event Name field, so we can say thank you.

 Of course!
 Crafternoon is for everyone whether you’re a beginner or an expert.

 You don't need any special skills or previous crafting experience, because the Mind Crafternoon team are here to provide all the tips, pointers and practical support you could ever need.

 We recommend looking in your Crafternoon kit or on the crafty templates page for craft ideas that are great for beginners.